Super Bowl LV Fun Facts and Firsts

 This year, there's a first for the officiating crew.
 The first woman to officiate a Super Bowl game happens this year as referee Sarah Thomas takes to the field.

-Fans may watch virtually or in person, but there's a limited number of tickets available in the stands due to the coronavirus pandemic.
-The number of stadium tickets available is just 14,500.
+Fans may watch virtually or in person, but there's a limited number of stadium tickets available due to the coronavirus pandemic.
+There are just 14,500 stadium tickets available.
 Some tickets are selling for up to $40,000.
+There will also be 30,000 cutouts in the stands.

 According to the NFL, Super Bowl XLIX in 2015 was the most-watched Super Bowl in history.